VaultLot/EtherlinkSubmission/backend/README.md

         ```

 4.  **Trigger the Lottery Draw**
-    * **What it does:** Instructs the agent to trigger the lottery, calling the smart contract that uses Flow's native VRF to select a winner.
+    * **What it does:** Instructs the agent to trigger the lottery, calling the smart contract that uses Etherlink's native VRF to select a winner.
     * **Command:**
         ```bash
         curl -X POST http://localhost:8000/trigger-lottery